 All schools conduct fire drills six times throughout the year.
 Any continuous ringing of the fire bell must be treated as a real emergency.
 Students evacuate the school in an orderly fashion and gather on the field a safe distance from the building.
 The deliberate activation of a false fire alarm is a very serious offence and will result in serious consequences.

 Lost and Found

-The Lost and Found Box is located in the main hallway.
-Items are kept there for a few months.
+The Lost and Found box is located in the main hallway.
 Before taking items to a charity organization, students are given the opportunity to review the contents of the box.

 Earthquake Drills